Visitor information 424-364-6865 416 W. 6th Street, Downtown San Pedro

 - Watch the speed limit signs

-- You may turn right at an intersection on a red light, but must stop before proceeding
+- You may turn right at an intersection on a red light (unless a sign tells you not to), but must stop before proceeding

 - You may not send, write, or read text messages on your mobile phone while driving.
 You may only use the phone to make and receive calls using a hands-free device (such as an earphone)